A Protoplanetary Dust Cloud?

 This document is a product of products of physical and evolved construction kits, including social/cultural construction kits.

 All of this raises questions about whether the current forms of mathematics used by physicists have rich enough generative power to explain the generative power of the FCK, a type of question raised in the context of reproductive mechanisms by Schrödinger (1944).
-Compare the challenge posed in Anderson (1972).
+Compare the challenge posed by a Physics Nobel laureate Anderson (1972).
 I suspect our educational system needs to include far more varieties of mathematics, including the recently much neglected mathematics in Euclid's Elements (published about 2,500 years ago, and arguably the single most important publication on this planet).
 The new educational system will also need to include an introduction to the variety of forms of virtual machinery, their mathematical properties, and their causal powers.
 I don't mean only virtual machines implementable on Turing machines or digital computers.

 Two major themes: Construction kits and mathematicsIn November 2014, while writing notes for talks in Edinburgh and Turin, I realised that a central idea in this project must be the idea of a "construction kit", explored in a sub-project introduced in Sloman(C-K).